dell/csm-docs/content/v2/authorization/design.md

 ### Sidecar Proxy

-The CSM for Authorization Sidecar Proxy is a sidecar container that gets "injected" into the CSI Driver's Pod.
+The CSM for Authorization Sidecar Proxy is deployed as a sidecar in the CSI Driver's Pod.
 It acts as a proxy and forwards all requests to a
 CSM Authorization Server.

 The [CSI Driver section](#csi-driver) noted the limitation of a CSI Driver using Storage Array supported authentication methods only.
 By nature of being a proxy, the CSM for Authorization